 In Los Angeles, DUI penalties can include informal probation for a first offense to DUI school attendance from three to thirty months.
 Other penalties can include jail time from sixteen months to four years, revocation of a CA driver’s license, and fines up to $5,000.
 If convicted of felony DUI or second degree murder DUI, the defendant could face revocation of his or her license for up to ten years and possibly life in prison.
 If released from prison, a defendant in a second degree murder DUI case must be on parole status for up to five years.

-Michael Kraut and the Los Angeles DUI attorneys of the Kraut Law Group would agree people like Layne can be quite dangerous, but most people who get arrested for similar crimes do not have anything like that kind of checkered driving history.
+Michael Kraut and the Los Angeles DUI attorneys of the Kraut Criminal & DUI Lawyers would agree people like Layne can be quite dangerous, but most people who get arrested for similar crimes do not have anything like that kind of checkered driving history.
 Mr. Kraut would like to remind readers that multiple DUI convictions in Los Angeles and the greater area can result in escalating punishments, including the elevation of what would be a misdemeanor to a felony.
 The increasingly harsh discipline for multiple DUIs can affect a person’s physical and mental health, self-concept, career prospects, and more.